Britney Spears’s conservatorship is back in court — and back in the public eye

 On Instagram, Spears posted a video from a past concert.
 “Can’t believe this performance of Toxic is from 3 years ago !!!
 I’ll always love being on stage,” she wrote.
 “But I am taking the time to learn and be a normal person .....
 I love simply enjoying the basics of every day life !!!!
 Each person has their story and their take on other people’s stories !!!!
 We all have so many different bright beautiful lives 🌹🌸🌷🌼!!!
 Remember, no matter what we think we know about a person’s life it is nothing compared to the actual person living behind the lens 📷✨ !!!!”

-Fans and supporters of the #FreeBritney movement will of course likely know more when Spears, her father and the lawyers involved in their case reconvene in a little over a month.
+Fans and supporters of the #FreeBritney movement will of course probably know more when Spears, her father and the lawyers involved in their case reconvene in a little over a month.
 Those fans can take today’s hearing as a step, however small, in the direction of Spears’s increased autonomy.

 Read more: